Woman critical after hit-and-run crash on Northside

 JACKSONVILLE, Fla. - A woman was seriously hurt in a hit-and-run crash on the Northside Thursday night, according to the Jacksonville Sheriff's Office.

-The crash on Lem Turner near the intersection of Water Street was reported to News4Jax just after 11 p.m.
+The crash on Lem Turner near the intersection of Water Street happened around 9:45 p.m.
+Investigators said an SUV and another car collided.

-Investigators said two cars were involved in the crash, and a woman was taken to the hospital with injuries described as life-threatening.
-The driver of the second vehicle left the scene.
+When police got to the scene, the driver of the SUV was not there.
+The driver of the car, a woman, was taken to the hospital for treatment.
+Her injuries were described as life-threatening.

-No description of the vehicle that left the scene was immediately available.
+Anyone with information about the crash is asked to contact the Jacksonville Sheriff's Office at 904-630-0500 or email JSOCrimeTips@jaxsheriff.org.
+To remain anonymous and receive a possible reward up to $3,000, contact Crime Stoppers at 1-866-845-TIPS.

 Copyright 2018 by WJXT News4Jax - All rights reserved.